33 Simple Ways to Keep Your Dog Busy Indoors

 After a nice training session or game there’s nothing better than a little bit of relaxation.
 We all need time to unwind, and many of our dogs love to lounge around with us.
 Before bedtime each night I sit on the couch with Laika for a bit.
 It didn’t start off as anything planned but now when 10:30 rolls around she hops up on the couch and looks at me — waiting for our nightly snuggle before bed.

-Keep Your Dog Happy and Busy with Interactive Play
+Keep Your Dog Busy & Happy With Interactive Play

 Being indoors doesn’t have to be dull.
 Play some fun games with your dog or teach them something new.
-Dogs thrive with interactive play, it’s necessary for a dog’s health and well being.
-To keep your dog busy you don’t need a bunch of fancy toys or access to the outdoors, you just need a little bit of time and dedication.
+Dogs thrive on interactive play, and it has a big impact on their overall health and well being.
+To keep your dog entertained and happy you don’t need a bunch of fancy toys or access to the outdoors, you just need a little bit of time and dedication.

 We might not be able to provide them with the full time job they were bred for – but we can give them something meaningful to do with a few simple games and tricks.
 And when you look at your dogs happy face after a simple game of tug you’ll know exactly why dogs are mans best friend.